FlexR: Few-shot Classification with Language Embeddings for Structured Reporting of Chest X-rays: Experimental setup

 \section{Experimental setup}

-\subsubsection{Dataset}
+In this section, we detail the experimental setup and the dataset employed in our study.
+We conduct domain-specific contrastive pretraining and evaluate the performance of FlexR on two structured reporting tasks: the assessment of cardiomegaly severity and the localization of pathologies in chest X-rays.
+For more information, please refer to the appendix.

+\subsection{Dataset}

 We use the MIMIC-CXR-JPG v2.0.0 \cite{johnson2019mimic2} dataset, which is derived from the MIMIC-CXR dataset consisting of 377,110 chest radiographs associated with 227,827 imaging studies and free-text reports \cite{johnson2019mimic,goldberger2000physiobank}.
-The labels for structured reports are extracted from the medical scene graph dataset Chest ImaGenome \cite{wu2021imagenome_physio,wu2021imagenome_arxiv} consisting of 242072 anatomy-centered scene graph for the MIMIC-CXR image data.
+The labels for structured reports are extracted from the medical scene graph dataset Chest ImaGenome \cite{wu2021imagenome_physio} consisting of 242072 anatomy-centered scene graphs for the MIMIC-CXR image data.
 It provides 1256 combinations of relation annotations between 29 anatomical locations and their attributes.
-We use the data split provided by ImaGenome with Posterior Anterior (PA) and Anterior Posterior (AP) radiographs resulting in 166512 training images, 23952 validation images and 47389 test images after preprocessing.
-The images were processed with MONAI 0.8.0 and the dataloader is implemented with ffcv 0.0.2.
-All images are resized to 224x224, padded if needed and scaled to the range [-1,1].
-For training, the following image augmentations were applied: random crop with at least 75\% image size, random rotation up to $\pm 15 ^{\circ}$ and a color jitter of 10\% brightness as well as 20\% contrast and saturation.
-The reports were augmented by randomly sampling a sentence containing a finding in the ImaGenome scene graph.
-For healthy patients with no findings, a random sentence from the full report was randomly sampled.